-Company culture is the promise you make to your candidates and employees about the environment they can expect to work in and the principles upon which your business operates.
-Sound familiar?
+Company culture is the promise you make to your candidates and employees about the environment they can expect to work in and the values upon which your business operates.
+It’s a system of shared beliefs and the behaviors that determine how an organization’s members interact and make decisions.

 Topping the 2019 Fortune 100 Best Companies to Work For list, it’s clear that HubSpot, maker of CRM and marketing software, knows a great deal about culture.
 They’ve even published a 128-page slidedeck online outlining and defining their culture for their 2,600+ global workforce – and for the passing observer.